 If you buy the construction worker rain gear set, and if you can sew, you can Improve your inexpensive rain gear.

 One girl on the ’98 winter trip really thought the jacket she brought was waterproof, but within seconds of stepping out of the car into a light rain she found out otherwise.
 We made a cover for her out of plastic bags to try to keep her dry until she got to the store.
 If you want to use your ski jacket and are not sure if it is really waterproof, wear it in the shower.
-After you dry it out, wear it to Home Depot to try on rain gear that fits over it.
+After you dry it out, wear it to a hardware store to try on rain gear that fits over it.

 ____ warm jacket or parka